 - Persistent growth of original, embryonic cartilage

 What are the symptoms of an enchondroma?

-- Hand pain that may occur if the tumor is very large, or if the affected bone has weakened causing a hand fracture
+- Hand pain, if the tumor is very large or if the affected bone has weakened and caused

 - Enlargement of the affected finger

 - Slow bone growth in the affected area

 The symptoms of enchondroma may look like other medical problems.
 Always talk with

 Diagnosis is sometimes made during a routine physical exam or if the tumor leads to

 In addition to a complete medical history and physical exam, tests may include: